Application of Quantum Annealing to Computation of Molecular Properties

 This converts the problem from a continuous optimization over $\{c_i\}$ to a discrete optimization over the binary variables $\{q^i_\alpha\}$.
-Here, the first $K-1$ qubits encode the fractional part, the last qubit $q_K^i$ encodes the sign and So the each $c_i$ is repesented by $K$ number of binary variable $q^i_\alpha$~\cite{Xia2018, Streif2019, Teplukhin2019}.
+Here, the first $K-1$ qubits encode the fractional part, the last qubit $q_K^i$ encodes the sign and thus the each $c_i$ is repesented by $K$ number of binary variables $q^i_\alpha$~\cite{Xia2018, Streif2019, Teplukhin2019}.
+The energy functional becomes:

 The proposed mapping approach necessitates an expansion of the Quadratic Unconstrained Binary Optimization (QUBO) formulation~\cite{glover2019} from dimensions $(N \times N)$ to $(NK \times NK)$.
-This dimensional increase is required to overcome the restricted connectivity limitations inherent in D-Wave's quantum annealing architecture.
-So, the optimization of $\xi(\vec{q}, \lambda)$ is implemented through a pipelined framework consisting of sequential sub-QUBO optimizations, where each sub-problem operates on an independent subset of coefficients.
-In our methodology, we first sort the coefficients in descending order basis on the basis of their classical values obtained from perturbation theory.
-These ordered coefficients are then partitioned into systematic groupings that form the basis for sub-QUBOs construction.
-These sub-QUBOs are then independently submitted to the annealer to obtain corresponding solution~\cite{vikrant2024}.
+In view of restricted connectivity limitations inherent to D-Wave's quantum annealing architecture, the optimization of $\xi(\vec{q}, \lambda)$ is implemented through a pipelined framework consisting of sequential $M$ smaller, more tractable sub-QUBO optimizations, where each sub-problem of energy functional $\xi_m(\vec{q}^{(m)},\lambda)$ operates on an independent subset of variables.
+Each resulting sub-problem is then optimized independently to find a local solution, denoted as $\vec{q}^{(m)}$ for $m \in \{1, \dots, M\}$.
+The optimization of these sub-QUBOs can be performed using a variety of solvers, including quantum annealers or classical algorithms such as Simulated Annealing~(SA).
+Although the decomposition methodology permits parallel execution on multiple quantum annealers, in this work the sub-QUBOs are optimized sequentially due to limited processor access, and thus the overall computational demand remains unchanged.
+In our methodology, we first sort the coefficients in descending order on the basis of their values obtained classically from perturbation theory.
+These ordered coefficients are then partitioned into systematic groupings that form the basis for sub-QUBOs construction to reduce the problem size while preserving the essential features of the solution space.
+These sub-QUBOs are then independently submitted to the annealer to obtain the corresponding solution~\cite{vikrant2024}.